bellagracefinck/imdb_network/finalReport_ConnectedComponents.markdown

 The network has an average shortest path length of 4.1956, an average clustering coefficient of 0.0159, and a density of 0.00067.

-## Question 1: Measure the influence of directors on crew members' careers. {#question-1-measure-the-influence-of-directors-on-crew-members-careers. .unnumbered}
+## Question 1: Measure the influence of directors on crew members' careers.

 In order to measure the overall influence of directors on the future success of crew members, we calculate an influence metric.
 The